starbuck10/JCoffie/_projects/2022-12-03-Mycelium_Exhibit.md

 ## What the Future Brings

 This exhibit is designed to grow over time and for an observer to capture but a moment in its life.
 I hope to keep it growing over the next few months and present at the ATLAS EXPO 2023 in the Spring.
-Feel free to join us there if you'd like to see what we've all been up to lately!
+Feel free to join us there if you'd like to see what we've all been up to lately.

 ## Acknowledgements